ejenaru/ejenaru.github.io/README.md

 ## About me

-My name is Irene Díaz Fossaty and I have recently decided to make myself a developer.
+My name is Irene and I have recently decided to make myself a developer.
 I've allways used some of my free time to learn how to program simple things, make some easy games in RPG maker and practice in CTF events for fun.
 Nothing special.